 NEW THIS YEAR!
 IWEA has added a new track at this year’s Annual Conference: the YP Soft Skills Track.
 The Young Professionals (YP) Committee is looking to prepare a full day of sessions in order to promote growth within the industry, and awareness of the value associated with the Young Professionals Committee.
 If your presentation is geared towards skills or “lessons learned” rather than a specific project or product, IWEA invites you to submit your abstract today and select the “YP Soft Skills Track” designation.

-Please submit your abstract by February 24th.
+Abstracts are no longer being accepted.
 If you have any questions, please don’t hesitate to reach out.